Geonkick-Synthesizer/geonkick/README.md

 * Redkite GUI toolkit.
 See the documentation of Redkite toolkit how to install it.
 * libsndfile
-* JACK Audio Connection Kit
+* JACK Audio Connection Kit (optional if building only for LV2)

 On Debian, Ubuntu, Ubuntu Studio install: